EnkiduGilgamesh/C-Tutorial/1_Grammar/README.md

 ## 4.2 ?: Operator

 We have known the ternary operators `?:`.
-It is actually is a conditional statement.
+It performs a conditional statement.
 It is used like this

 ```c
 Exp1 ?
 Exp2 : Exp3;